-1.2.1 That the Draft Strategic Plan 2015-2020 be approved for consultation with Strategic Leadership and Corporate Services Overview and Scrutiny Committee prior to approval for submission to Council on 25 February 2015.

-1.3 Reasons for Recommendation

-- 1.3.1 The Draft Strategic Plan at Appendix A outlines a vision for the borough, supported by a clear mission for the Council to put people first and a set of clear priorities. - 1.3.2 During the course of the plan's development we have consulted with staff at One Council briefing sessions, outlining the vision and priorities for the next five years and asking them to identify how we could achieve the priorities and what the barriers may be.
+- 1.1 Issue for Consideration - 1.1.1 The Strategic Plan and the Medium Term Financial Strategy are the key corporate planning documents for the Council.
+The Strategic Plan sets out what we want to achieve, the actions we will take and how we will measure our performance. - 1.1.2 Scrutiny Members are asked to review the Draft Strategic Plan for 2015-2020 and make recommendations as appropriate to Cabinet prior to submission to Council in February. - 1.2 Recommendation of Cabinet - 1.2.1 That the Draft Strategic Plan 2015-2020 be reviewed by the Committee and recommendations made to Cabinet as appropriate. - 1.3 Reasons for Recommendation - 1.3.1 The Draft Strategic Plan at Appendix A outlines a vision for the borough, supported by a clear mission for the Council to put people first and a set of clear priorities. - 1.3.2 During the course of the plan's development we have consulted with staff at One Council briefing sessions, outlining the vision and priorities for the next five years and asking them to identify how we could achieve the priorities and what the barriers may be.
 This feedback has shaped the actions outlined in the priorities and will be used by heads of service and unit managers in their service planning.
 Work was also carried out with unit managers to look at how we measure achievement considering which indicators would give us the most useful information.